popgemy/remarkable-owl/content/pages/pricing.md

         details: |
           #### Features:

-          *   dOwn your own investment contract .
+          *   Own your own investment contract .

           *   All contracts will be as NFT